 If you are the spouse who works in the business and derives your income from it then it wouldn't make too much sense to give ownership to your spouse who has little to no involvement in the business.

 Rather, your soon-to-be ex-spouse will be paid a percentage of the value whatever that is determined to be.
-The alternative to payment based on percentage ownership in the business would be to look at the martial estate and then award a piece of property worth the same or a similar amount to your spouse.
+The payment alternative based on percentage ownership in the business would be to look at the martial estate and then award a piece of property worth the same or a similar amount to your spouse.

 The last, and in my opinion least desirable, method of dividing up your business in a divorce would be having you and your spouse continue to own the business together after the divorce is finalized.
 The thought of two people who couldn't live together any longer continuing to own a business does not sound like a good idea, but in some instances, it can make sense.